trel/irods_client_rest_cpp_beast/README.md

                 // Optional unless running as a protected resource.
                 "client_secret": "xxxxxxxxxxxxxxx",

+                // The secret used when validating a JWT signed with
+                // a symmetric algorithm (e.g. HS256).
+                // Used if provided, otherwise, defaults to validating
+                // with "client_secret".
+                // If provided, it MUST be base64url encoded.
+                "realm_secret": "xxxxxxxxxxxxxxx",

                 // The OIDC mode the HTTP API will run as.
                 // The following values are supported:
                 // - client:              Run the HTTP API as an OIDC client